Cäcilie M.

-Cäcilie M. (Anna von Lieben, born Anna von Tedesco; c.
-1847–1900) is the pseudonym of one of Freud's first patients, whom he called in 1890 his “principal client” and in 1897 his “instructress”.
+Cäcilie M. (Anna von Lieben, born Anna von Todesco; c.
+1847–1900) is the pseudonym of one of Freud's first patients, whom he called in 1890 his "principal client" and in 1897 his "instructress".

 Life

 Born into a rich Austrian Jewish family, Anna von Lieben was referred to Freud in the late eighties for help with a long-standing series of nervous disorders.
 After referring her for a consultation with Charcot, Freud treated her (with some short-term success) through hypnotism, taking her with him to see Hippolyte Bernheim in 1889 in the (unsuccessful) hope that he might be able to work a permanent cure.
-He also used abreaction for temporary relief of her symptoms, noting however that her sense of guilt and self-reproaches would swiftly return after the treatment sessions.
+He also used abreaction for temporary relief of her symptoms, noting, however, that her sense of guilt and self-reproaches would swiftly return after the treatment sessions.

-Her symptoms, including hallucinations and physical spasms, provided the basis for many of Freud's claims about conversion hysteria; and how to interpret back from physical symptom or hallucination to the underlying (symbolic) emotional meaning it expressed, often by a 'punning' logic.
+Her symptoms, including hallucinations and physical spasms, provided the basis for many of Freud's claims about conversion hysteria; and how to interpret back from physical symptom or hallucination to the underlying (symbolic) emotional meaning it expressed, often by a "punning" logic.